Kessler Park

 Perhaps one of the park's best-kept secrets is its status as one of the few outdoor rock climbing destinations in the region.
 The limestone cliff faces of the Cliff Drive climbing area feature over 40 established routes that cater to everyone from nervous beginners to seasoned climbers looking for a challenge.
 You'll find options for sport climbing, traditional climbing, and bouldering all within the park boundaries.

 What makes these climbs even more interesting is the limestone itself - textured surfaces and even fossilized marine shells create both a physical and geological experience.
-In a part of the country where natural climbing features are rare, this area is a genuine treasure for the climbing community.
+In a part of the country where natural climbing features are rare, this area is a genuine draw for the climbing community.

 Visitor Information